-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Now, Soraya mentioned the absence of independent information about the war in Yemen.
 There is a similar problem with the drug war in Mexico.
 As we've heard on this program, some Mexican journalists have been killed and others have stopped covering the conflict for their own safety.
 Some have sought asylum in the United States.
 NPR's John Burnett reports on one journalist who got it.

-Aguirre fled his city nearly two years ago when he received a death threat, he believes, for writing critically about powerful Chihuahua state officials.
+JOHN BURNETT: Aguirre fled his city nearly two years ago when he received a death threat, he believes, for writing critically about powerful Chihuahua state officials.
 From his exile in El Paso, Aguirre went to Washington last year, to testify before the U.S. Senate about his nightmare.

 BURNETT: Aguirre is believed to be the only Mexican journalist to be granted asylum since the cartel war exploded in the past four years.
 He knows how lucky he is.

-Barbara Hines is director of the Immigration Clinic at the University of Texas Law School.
+BURNETT: Barbara Hines is director of the Immigration Clinic at the University of Texas Law School.

 BURNETT: Mexican journalists constitute a threatened group.
 The New York-based Committee to Protect Journalists reports more than 30 reporters have been killed or disappeared since December 2006.
 Just last week, suspected cartel hitmen gunned down a young photographer for El Diaro de Juarez and wounded his co-worker.
 He was the second journalist at El Diario murdered in less than two years.

 BURNETT: On Tuesday, three journalists who've fled Mexico appeared at a press conference in El Paso to call attention to their plight.
 Emilio Gutierrez Soto is a Chihuahua newspaper reporter who says he received a death threat after his stories angered the Mexican military.
 He fled to the U.S. and was locked up in a federal immigration jail for seven months.
-Now hes out and waiting for his case to be resolved.
+Now he's out and waiting for his case to be resolved.

-Mr. EMILIO GUTIERREZ SOTO (Journalist): (Foreign language spoken)
+EMILIO GUTIERREZ SOTO: (Foreign language spoken)

-Ricardo Chavez Aldana is a Juarez radio reporter who says he was threatened and his two nephews were murdered for his on-air criticism of the state government.
+BURNETT: Ricardo Chavez Aldana is a Juarez radio reporter who says he was threatened and his two nephews were murdered for his on-air criticism of the state government.

-Mr. RICARDO CHAVEZ ALDANA (Radio Reporter): (Foreign language spoken)
+RICARDO CHAVEZ ALDANA: (Foreign language spoken)

-Alejandro Hernandez Pacheco is a TV cameraman from Torreon who was kidnapped in July by suspected cartel thugs who then demanded his network broadcast a video they produced.
+BURNETT: Alejandro Hernandez Pacheco is a TV cameraman from Torreon who was kidnapped in July by suspected cartel thugs who then demanded his network broadcast a video they produced.

-Mr. HERNANDEZ PACHECO (Cameraman): (Foreign language spoken)
+HERNANDEZ PACHECO: (Foreign language spoken)

-John Burnett, NPR News.
+BURNETT: John Burnett, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.